 You can either use a solar charge controller, an inverter with a built in battery charger or a DC generator.

-After they have been "cycled in" (the battery working capacity brought up) these settings can be turned down to reduce the electrolyte topping up maintanance required.
+After they have been "cycled in" (the battery working capacity brought up) the voltage settings can be turned down to reduce the electrolyte topping up maintanance required.
+It is important to keep the charge amps at a minimum of C/7 rate for 7 hrs.

 I have a solar system, do I have to use a charge controller with Nickel Iron batteries?